rzemlin/sinatra-movie-list/README.md

 This sinatra app creates and stores a list of movie reccomendations.
-To run the application, clone and run rake db:migrate then shotgun in the terminal.
+To run the application, clone the repo then run 'rake db:migrate' and 'shotgun' in the terminal.